 ||Used for subtopics of a <h5>|

-Additionally, each page must have a page title for accessibility and for search engine optimization (SEO).
+Additionally, each page must have a page title for accessibility and search engine optimization (SEO).
 The page title is automatically formatted as Heading 1 text, so all other top-level topics within the main content should be formatted with Heading 2 text.

 Heading 3-6 formats should only be used if other topics are nested within a main topic.
 The body text on the page should always be formatted as paragraph text.